How my adoption process works.

 1. Follow my FACEBOOK page for updates.
 I do update my website as well (but sometimes I am slower at it).

-When a litter is 5(ish) weeks old I will open adoption requests.
+When a litter is between 5-8 weeks old I will open adoption requests, this will depend on the individual litter.
 Those who are interested in babies will either send me a message on facebook or email me (email@example.com) and I will then send them an adoption form to fill out.

 Please read my adoption terms and my contract .
 Make sure you both understand them and agree to them.
 You must be willing to agree and sign the contract before purchasing from me.
 (You do not have to sign the contract until it is time to reserve your babies and pay the deposit!)